The Making of Admission Webhooks, Part 1: The Concept

 • Why not put in high-level controller’s manifest like deployment?
 If we only monitor deployment changes, wouldn’t it be easier?

-It turns out, label’s format is way more strict (check Syntax and character set):
+It turns out, label’s format is way more strict (check Syntax and character set), for example:

 1. It can’t start with underscore (_).